James Lavino: Before 2002

-2002-2010: years in England
+2002–2010: years in England

 In 2002, Lavino and his wife moved to London.
 During this period, he was commissioned to compose choral works for the choirs of St Paul's Cathedral and Westminster Abbey, among others.
 He was a member of the BBC Symphony Chorus from 2004-2010.

 In 2007, Lavino's choral piece An Exhortation of St Peter was performed as part of the Tallis Festival and was broadcast on BBC Radio 3.
 In 2009, his choral piece They have become bright stars, a commission for the choir of St Paul's Cathedral (UK), was premiered in the presence of Charles, Prince of Wales; Camilla, Duchess of Cornwall; and Prince Andrew, Duke of York.
 Lavino's piece Nativity, commissioned by Choir & Organ magazine, was featured in the 2007 Classic FM Christmas Concert, and was recorded by the choir of Westminster Abbey (James O'Donnell, cond.) for the Hyperion label.

 In 2008, Lavino composed the score for Alex Karpovsky's independent film Woodpecker.
 The soundtrack featured performances by Radiohead's Colin Greenwood, and members of the band Clap Your Hands Say Yeah.
 Greenwood also performed on Lavino's score to the film First Person Singular.
 That same year, Lavino scored an eight-part documentary series for BBC television, called Sissinghurst.

 In 2009, Lavino composed the score for the HBO documentary film Which Way Home.
 The film won an Academy Award and was nominated for an Emmy Award.

 Lavino became a citizen of the UK in 2010, and holds dual USA/UK citizenship.

-2010-present: return to the USA, Fellwalker
+2010–present: return to the US, Fellwalker

 In 2010, Lavino and his family returned to the USA.

 Lavino has been commissioned several times to compose choral pieces to celebrate notable anniversaries, including the 50th anniversary of the founding of the Philadelphia Boys Choir & Chorale (We Live Today), the 100th anniversary of the founding of the Royal Navy FAA (They Have Become Bright Stars), the 200th anniversary of Abraham Lincoln's birth (We Meet Not in Sorrow), and the 750th anniversary of the founding of Merton College, Oxford (Beati Quorum Via).

 In 2012, Lavino composed the score for Rebecca Cammisa's Oscar-nominated film God Is the Bigger Elvis.
 Lavino's other film-music work in recent years has included director D.A.
 Pennebaker's final film, Unlocking the Cage; Todd Solondz's Wiener-Dog; the Showtime series Murder in the Bayou; and the HBO series Murder on Middle Beach.

 In 2014, Lavino was commissioned to compose music for the dedication ceremony of the National 9/11 Memorial & Museum in New York City.

 In 2019, Lavino began collaborating with musical performance artist Cynthia Hopkins.
 They later formed the band Fellwalker.
 Their debut EP, Shelter, was released in 2020.
 A second EP, The Long Distance, and a full-length album, Love Is the Means, were released in 2021.
 They are frequent collaborators with drummers Dave King of The Bad Plus and Charlie Hall of The War on Drugs.